Isle of Pines (island)

 The island is around 22°37′S 167°29′E and measures 15 km by 13 km.
 It lies southeast of Grande Terre, New Caledonia's main island, and is 100 km southeast of the capital Nouméa.
 There is one airport (code ILP) with a 1,097 m runway.
 The Isle of Pines is surrounded by the New Caledonia Barrier Reef.

 The inhabitants of the island are mainly native Melanesian Kanaks, and the population is 2,000 (estimated 2006) (1989 population 1,465).

-The island is rich with animal life and is home to unusual creatures such as the crested gecko Correlophus ciliatus and the world's largest gecko Rhacodactylus leachianus.
+The island is rich with animal life and is home to unusual creatures such as the crested gecko Correlophus ciliatus and the world's largest gecko, Rhacodactylus leachianus.

 The pic Nga is the island's highest point, at 262 m elevation.
 River Ouro is the longest river.

 History

 Melanesian people lived on the island for over 2000 years before the island was first visited by Europeans.
 Captain James Cook in 1774 saw the island and renamed it on his second voyage to New Zealand.
 Cook gave the island its name after seeing the tall native pines (Araucaria columnaris).
 He never disembarked onto the island, but as he saw signs of inhabitance (smoke) assumed it was inhabited.
-In the 1840s Protestant and Catholic missionaries arrived, along with merchants seeking sandalwood.
+In the 1840s, Protestant and Catholic missionaries arrived, along with merchants seeking sandalwood.

-The French took possession of the island in 1853 at which time the native Kunies opted for the Catholic religion.
-In 1872 the island became a French penal colony, home to 3,000 political deportees from the Paris Commune.
+The French took possession of the island in 1853 at which time the native Kunies converted to the Catholic religion.
+In 1872, the island became a French penal colony, home to 3,000 political deportees from the Paris Commune.